Blog

 Integrated Responses to Multiple Risks: In cases of Risk Assessment spanning multiple verticals it is prudent to develop integrated responses to risks which require verticals to collaborate on the mitigation activities.

-Achieve Security beyond Compliance: Risk Assessment can actually provide the gap bridging solution between compliance and security, there are number of examples where compliance was not good enough to protect the organizations from breach.
+Achieve Security beyond Compliance: It can actually provide the gap bridging solution between compliance and security, there are number of examples where compliance was not good enough to protect the organizations from breach.
 Compliance standards provide the baseline controls while any additional and specific Risk need to be addressed through proper Risk Assessment.

 Conclusion: